zzdglz/OOP_QA/Lecture-1.md

 #### 9. Please explain why multiple files are necessary for a project.
 What are the advantages of multi-file project compared with single-file project?

 - A large project often needs a lot of developers.
 It is error-prone for all the developers to modify a single file simultaneously.
 - For a large project, the compilation process usaully takes a long time.
-Using multi-file projects, we can only compile the modified file (using `makefile` to take care of the compilation process).
-Whereas in a single-file project, even a slight change in the file will cause the whole program to be re-compiled, which is very time-consuming.
+Using multi-file projects, we can compile only the modified file (using `makefile` to take care of the compilation process), whereas in a single-file project, even a slight change in the file will cause the whole program to be re-compiled, which is very time-consuming.

 #### 10. What is separate compilation (分段编译)?
 Why is it better than direct compilation, i.e., to generate the executable directly from the source files?
 Please state the whole process of separate compilation.